MikeyLHolm/Hive-ft_printf/README.md

 * Precision of >19 not rounding up correctly for ex. ("%.20f\n", 1.025978542436587568678)
 * Wildcard not working correctly with:
   * Negative precision with numbers
-  * ncorrect amount of arguments
+  * incorrect amount of arguments

 _Completed 29.1.2019._